File Formats

 Monomer states.

-There is a subgroup for each link_2mon type with at least one link_2mon.
-The subgroups are named by their link_2mon type id.
-For example:
+There is a subgroup for each link type with at least one current or past link.
+The subgroups are named by their link type id.

 🏷️